YehoanatnEzra/color-naming-evolution/README.md

-# Final Project: Color-Naming Evolution
+# Research Project: Evolution of Color-Naming Systems

 This repository contains the final project for Huji course Dynamics, Computation & Networks.
 Out aim was to critically examine the article **Efficient compression in color naming and its evolution**  by Zaslavsky, Kemp, Regier & Tishby.